-- (a) A magnesium producer shall set out the following information, calculated for the calendar year using standard quantification methods ON.290- - ON.295, in an emission report prepared for a calendar year in respect of magnesium production: - (1) The total annual emissions of each greenhouse gas listed in Schedule 1 of the Regulation resulting from the use of the greenhouse gas as a cover or carrier gas in magnesium production expressed in tonnes of CO2e per year calculated using the methods in ON.293.An explanation of any change greater than 30 per cent in the facility's cover gas usage rate from the previous calendar year. - (2) A description of any new melt protection technologies adopted to account for reduced or increased greenhouse gas emissions in the previous reporting period.
+- (a) A magnesium producer shall set out the following information, calculated for the calendar year using standard quantification methods ON.290- ON.295, in an emission report prepared for a calendar year in respect of magnesium production: - (1) The total annual emissions of each greenhouse gas listed in Schedule 1 of the Regulation resulting from the use of the greenhouse gas as a cover or carrier gas in magnesium production expressed in tonnes of CO2e per year calculated using the methods in ON.293.An explanation of any change greater than 30 per cent in the facility's cover gas usage rate from the previous calendar year. - (2) A description of any new melt protection technologies adopted to account for reduced or increased greenhouse gas emissions in the previous reporting period. - (b) The total annual quantity of magnesium produced or processed, by process type, in tonnes.